-- a) Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by the Act; - b) Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - c) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+- a) Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by the Act; \ - Advance equality of opportunity between persons who share a relevant b) protected characteristic and persons who do not share it; - Foster good relations between persons who share a relevant protected C) characteristic and persons who do not share it.

-All protected characteristics (with the exception of marriage & civil partnership) are subject to the full duty.
-The duty also covers marriage & civil partnerships, with regard to section a) in employment.
+\ All protected characteristics (except for marriage & civil partnership) are subject to the full duty.
+The duty also covers marriage & civil partnerships, regarding section a) in employment.

-The public sector equality duty; can be accessed through this link: Equality Duty.
+The general duty, or PSED, can be accessed through this link: Public Sector Equality Duty.
 Refer to Figure 1 for further information: Figure 1.